IBM/wc-devops-utilities/doc/Logging.md

 * `filebeat.yml`
 * `dockerfile` <!--Tiffany: Where can I find these files?
 Yong, Yue is trying this file, will upload to a individual folder named like filebeat-->

 The following diagram shows the architecture of the sample solution.
-Each WebSphere Commerce Docker container works with a 'sidecar' <!--Tiffany: What is a side car?
-Yong, sidecar is kubernetes word, means the filebeat container here--> Filebeat container to collect logs in real time.
+Each WebSphere Commerce Docker container works with a 'sidecar' Filebeat container to collect logs in real time.
 By leveraging the shared volume capability of pod, Filebeat can access the log files in the shared volume of WebSphere Commerce directly, and then transfer the logs (in JSON format) to the ElasticSearch system.
 After that you can view the logs in the Kibana UI. <br/>
 <img src="https://github.com/IBM/wc-devops-utilities/raw/draftdoc/doc/images/WC_K8S_ELK.png" width = "800" height = "450" align=center />

-After Kubernetes launches all the container, you can check the logs in the Kinaba UI through `http://<Kibana_Host>:5601`, as shown below <!--Tiffany: The screenshot is too vague to view.
-Yong, upload a new picture-->.<br/>
+After Kubernetes launches all the container, you can check the logs in the Kinaba UI through `http://<Kibana_Host>:5601`, as shown below.<br/>
   <img src="https://github.com/IBM/wc-devops-utilities/raw/draftdoc/doc/images/Kibana1.png" width = "800" height = "450" align=center /><br/>

   The message field in the Kibana UI includes the log message, as shown below.<br/>